From Novice to FI: 15 Investing Lessons That Transformed My Financial Future

 12. Keep an Eye on Asset Diversification and Net Worth Allocation

-We’re building a portfolio that needs to last at least 60 years in retirement.
-Having different types of assets allows us to sell some while others might be down, following the “buy low, sell high” principle.
+We’re building a portfolio that needs to last at least 60 years in retirement, considering our relatively young age and (hopefully) long life expectancy.
+Having truly diverse assets allows us to be more flexible with withdrawals—selling from whichever asset class is performing best at the time, following the fundamental “buy low, sell high” principle.

 13. Asset Location is as Critical as Asset Allocation